Difficulties include access to lending, venture capital, according to new report

 Women-led scale-ups scarce, despite efficiency

 Fewer than 10 per cent of Canadian firms with 100 or more employees are owned by women.
 This is despite a growing body of evidence that suggests diversity amongst leadership increases a company’s return on investment (ROI).
-2013 study from the U.S. even suggests that private technology firms helmed by women outperform their male counterparts, achieving a 35 per cent greater ROI.
+A 2013 study from the U.S. even suggests that private technology firms helmed by women outperform their male counterparts, achieving a 35 per cent greater ROI.
 It also found that venture-backed, women-led companies net 12 per cent more in revenue than startups run by men.

-2018 study by Boston Consulting Group broadly agreed, calling women-owned startups “a better bet.”
+A 2018 study by Boston Consulting Group broadly agreed, calling women-owned startups “a better bet.”

 “Women-led firms perform just as well if not better than male-led firms,” stated the Brookfield report.